 Egyptian Rice (Ayman’s Egyptian Rice) will make you smile.
 It’s easy and SO good.

-This Egyptian Rice is a flavorful rice from the Middle East, spicy but not “hot.”
-It is made somewhat like Rice-a-Roni—you stir fry some of the rice until it starts to brown, and then you add the water and remainder of rice and ingredients.
+This Egyptian Rice is a flavorful rice recipe from the Middle East, spicy but not “hot.”
+It is made somewhat like Rice-a-Roni (affiliate link)—you stir fry some of the rice until it starts to brown, and then you add the water and remainder of rice and ingredients.
 It is the perfect accompaniment for lamb, fish or chicken.
 Serve it family style in a pretty bowl or individually on each plate.

 What You Need